 1. Enterprise Social Networking

 While the primary function of an intranet is to assist with day-to-day business tasks, modern intranets introduced social features.
-Enterprise Social Networking tools moves internal communication and employee collaboration online, through your company intranet.
-By including a variety of interactive intranet features, employees can easily communicate and collaborate from different departments, office locations or while on the road traveling for work.
+Enterprise Social Networking tools move internal communication and employee collaboration online, through your company intranet.
+By including a variety of interactive intranet features, employees can easily communicate and collaborate from different departments, office locations, or while on the road traveling for work.

 Some of these features include: